A Compendium of Insightful Information for Our Phoenix Community – Vol. 2

 - Nurturing Future Pharmacometricians

-Using Delay Equations to Model PK/PD Systems
+Using Integrated Distributed Delay Differential Equations to Model Delays in PK/PD Systems

 Transit compartment models (TCMs), described by systems of ordinary differential equations (ODEs), have been widely used to describe delayed outcomes, however present some disadvantages: (1) TCMs require a large amount of differential equations to fit the data, (2) one needs to manually find proper values for the number of compartments, and (3) they do not adequately describe complex features.